data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-132

-*Solution*.
-We convert to a string, get the last character, and convert back to an integer:
+*Solution.* We convert to a string, get the last character, and convert back to an integer:

     pre(julia-executable)
       |   Dict([big(2)^k => parse(Int64, string(big(2)^k)[end]) for k in 1:100])